PaytmLabs/nerve/README.md

 * You want to be the first to catch issues before anyone else
 * You want the ability to respond quicker.

 NERVE was created to address this problem.
-Commercial tools are great, but they are also heavy, not easily extendible, and cost money.
+Commercial tools are great, but they are also heavy, not easily extensible, and cost money.

 # About NERVE
 NERVE is a vulnerability scanner tailored to find low-hanging fruit level vulnerabilities, in specific application configurations, network services, and unpatched services.